A Short History Of Pascal Theatre Company

-Until 1990 it focused on producing new work by a variety of authors including Carole Rumens, Seamus Finnegan, Jane Beeson, Melanie Phillips and Karim Alrawi.
-Dramas by these new playwrights were directed by Julia Pascal and staged at several London theatres, such as the Lyric Studio, Riverside Studios, the Lilian Baylis and the Finborough.
-In 2012, the musical Staying Out Late, produced by Ags Irwin for older lesbian and gay performers, was presented at the Drill Hall.
+Until 1990 it focused on producing new dramas by a variety of authors staged at several London theatres, such as the Lyric Studio, Riverside Studios, the Lilian Baylis and the Finborough.

 Julia Pascal’s plays have been staged by the Company since 1990, many touring Europe and most published by Oberon Books.
-The Company has further enjoyed European exposure with Katrin Hilbe’s production of Pascal’s St Joan, which was seen at the Edinburgh Festival, the Dublin Gay Festival and in Liechtenstein.
+The Company has further enjoyed European exposure at the Edinburgh Festival, the Dublin Gay Festival and in Liechtenstein.

-The Company has been supported for Heritage Lottery projects between 2005 and 2021.
+The Company has been supported for Heritage Lottery initiatives between 2005 and 2021.
 These have included Jewish Mothers & Daughters: A Film Archive, Mike Tsang’s Between East and West: the British-born Chinese and South Bank Stories.
-These projects were shown respectively at the London School of Economics Atrium Gallery and the Unicorn Theatre, London.
-Most recently, the Company produced The Secret Listeners at Trent Park, Middlesex (date) and the Jewish Museum, and Discovering & Documenting England’s Lost Jews, a multi-platform project uncovering and exploring the little-known history of Sephardi Jews in Britain.
+These were shown respectively at the London School of Economics Atrium Gallery and the Unicorn Theatre, London.
+Most recently, the Company produced live site-specific community performances with The Secret Listeners at Trent Park, Middlesex and the Jewish Museum followed by the online site Discovering & Documenting England’s Lost Jews, a multi-platform project uncovering and exploring the little-known history of Sephardi Jews in Britain.

-Covid has silenced all public events since March 2020, when the Company began to work digitally offering movement classes for isolated women and creative writing platforms for women from a diversity of cultural experiences.
-With the support of an Arts Council England Recovery Grant, Pascal Theatre Company has developed new strategies to adapt to post pandemic new circumstances such as embracing technology to work creatively and flexibly
+Covid silenced all public performances between March 2020 and summer 2021.
+During the crisis the Company worked digitally offering movement classes for isolated women and creative writing platforms for women from a diversity of cultural experiences.
+An Arts Council England Recovery Grant was used to develop new strategies while we embraced new technology to increase creativity digitally.